-In the hierarchical graph $G_n$ we launch particles one by one from the sink.
-The particle performs SRW and settles as soon as it hits a vertex adjacent to the source or previously settled particle.
+In the hierarchical graph $G_n$ we launch particles from the sink that move (SRW) in the graph.
+As soon as a particle neighbors the source or a previously settle particle it settles.
 This is the standard model of External Diffusion Limited Aggregation on $G_n$ .
 This process ends when a particle settles at the sink.